MSGW2018/A6/knowledge-generation/crowdsourcing.md

 Saves time and money: people come together digitally | Danger of loss of image: if the product/project you are presenting to the people is not as well as expected
 Marketing measure - Collect data and customers contacts: open projects can call attention from possible customers (advertisement) and companies can collect data from a target group | Danger of internal conflict: people who are responsible for a project should be integrated at all time, if not they could feel threatened
 Access to resources: the user can advertise and sell their skills on platforms - allows more people to access a universally shared set of resources | Cost of management: outsourcers have to deal with workers directly - might result in spending time and money on managing the resources effectively
-Transparency - real world data: user reviews on services and products makes the transaction of data more transparent - highly rated users can be rewarded and fake profiles can be pointed out easily | Quality control: people engage directly, therefore, safety and quality control can become an issue since it is easier to create a fake identity online than in real life
+Transparency - real world data: user reviews on services and products, which makes the transaction of data more transparent - highly rated users can be rewarded and fake profiles can be pointed out easily | Quality control: people engage directly, therefore, safety and quality control can become an issue since it is easier to create a fake identity online than in real life

 Sources: [ispo.com](https://www.ispo.com/en/markets/id_79709436/crowdsourcing-pros-and-cons-and-how-you-can-profit-from-it.html) and [The Autsralian Bsuiness Review](https://www.theaustralian.com.au/business/business-spectator/the-pros-and-cons-of-crowdsourcing/news-story/9ec9c88a62137d0e425bdfecb2c623ff)

 ## How does crowdsourcing changes the user's role in knowledge generation ##

 Crowdsourcing allows individuals to collectively contribute ideas, time and expertise to a project or cause.
 Each individual is involved in the creation of knowledge, and people contribute to something bigger than themselves, which gives them a high level of satisfaction.
 It becomes easier not only to access information online but also to contribute to it.
-Everyone with access to the internet is able to have an impact on projects.
+Everyone with access to the Internet is able to have an impact on projects.
 With this ability, there is also resposibility.
 Crowdsourcing does not work if only a few people participate.

 *Example* **Person A** speaks five lanugages fluently and helps other users to translate documents from one language into another.
 But **person A** does not know a lot about taxes and seeks for help online. **Person B**, who is an expert in that field, helps out **person A**.
 Either this is done for an amount of money or for free.